gtklocker/boilerplate-js/README.md

 Edit `package.json` with your own name/urls and start working right away.
 You may want to remove the `.git/`, and even this `README.md`.
 Don't feel guilty, go ahead.

+## Features

+- **Testing**: We use [bmocha](https://github.com/bcoin-org/bmocha/), a lightweight implementation of mocha.
+It has no dependencies and it's fast.
+- **Ready to Publish**: You probably only want to publish the code that lives in `lib/`.
+We've taken care of that for you.
+No one downloading your NPM package needs to see your cat gifs and videos or test fixtures.

 ## Structure

 Stop bikeshedding.
 Get going by following these conventions I just made up.
 Some people use them, but you shouldn't care.
 Don't be afraid to stand out.